awsdocs/amazon-personalize-developer-guide/doc_source/recommendations-batch.md

 ## Input and Output JSON Examples<a name="batch-recommendations-json-examples"></a>

-The [CreateBatchInferenceJob](API_CreateBatchInferenceJob.md) uses a chosen solution version to make recommendations based on data provided in an input JSON file\.
+The [CreateBatchInferenceJob](API_CreateBatchInferenceJob.md) uses a solution version to make recommendations based on data provided in an input JSON file\.
 The result is then returned as a JSON file to an Amazon S3 bucket\.
 The following tab list contains correctly formatted JSON input and output examples for each recipe type\.

-**HRNN and USER\_PERSONALIZATION**
+**USER\_PERSONALIZATION**

 ------
 #### [ Input ]